mui/material-ui/README.md

 ## Governance

 Material-UI is an open source project that depends on contributions from the community.
-How we govern ourselves, how decisions are made, and how someone could engage with the project is described in the [governance](https://material-ui.com/discover-more/governance/).
+The process of governing, decision making and allowing others to engage with the project is provided in the [governance](https://material-ui.com/discover-more/governance/).

 ## Thanks